Royal Fashion Highlights at Ascot 2011

 The fifth and last day of Ascot week, Queen Elizabeth II once again appeared in all her reliable elegance.
 A lovely sky-blue coat she chose over a repeated white dress with green and blue flower pattern.
 Her brimmed sky-blue hat had blue-green flowers on it.
 One of the fashionable headturners of the day for sure was Princess Eugenie of York.
 A low-cut scarlet red dress by Alexander McQueen she chose to stand out on the last day.
 Navy blue high-heels and a matching navy blue hat with a veil completed the sensational outfit.Filed under British Royals, Jordanian Royals, UAE Royals

-Tagged Elizabeth II, Fashion, In-Laws, Lady Amelia Windsor, Princess Alexandra Lady Ogilvy, Princess Beatrice of York, Princess Eugenie, Princess Haya, Princess Michael, Royal Ascot, The Countess of Wessex, The Duchess of Cornwall, The Duchess of Gloucester, The Princess Royal.
+Tagged Elizabeth II, Fashion, In-Laws, Lady Amelia Windsor, Princess Alexandra Lady Ogilvy, Princess Beatrice of York, Princess Eugenie of York, Princess Haya, Princess Michael, Royal Ascot, The Countess of Wessex, The Duchess of Cornwall, The Duchess of Gloucester, The Princess Royal.